-Evidence shows that facilitated time in nature makes children smarter, happier and healthier.
+Evidence shows that facilitated time in nature makes children happier, healthier and more engaged in learning.
 At Pine, we partner with schools to deliver outdoor experiences that enhance classroom learning and support the healthy development of the whole child.
 All while having a ton of fun!

 We have fostered rewarding partnerships with schools for over a decade.
-We aim to develop long-term relationships by meeting with classes regularly throughout the school year.
-We work in close collaboration with schools to tailor-design programming that best meets individual classroom needs.
+Recognizing that each learning environment is different, we work in close collaboration with schools to tailor-design programming that best complements their curriculum and meets individual classrooms’ and students’ needs.

 What you can expect at Pine:

 ✔ 100% outdoor experience: Students have the opportunity to make nature their classroom for the day and apply their learning through hands-on experiences.
 Each season provides unique opportunities to integrate curriculum into outdoor experiences.